 Pharmaceutical Benefits Scheme (PBS)

-Using the Pharmaceutical Benefits Scheme, Australians can use a wide range of prescribed medicines without paying full price for them.
-Learn more about how the PBS works.
+Using the Pharmaceutical Benefits Scheme (PBS), Australians can access a wide range of prescription medicines without paying full price.

 PrEP, the pill that can stop HIV infection, on PBS from April 1